 Turn Your Presentation into a Slider

-Sometimes it is a good idea to enable people to browse through your conference presentation on your site, without downloading it.
-You can achieve that by putting your presentation on Slideshare and embedding it in your WordPress site.
+What is much more convenient to your site visitors, is enabling them to browse through your conference presentation on one slide at a time, without the hassle of downloading and opening a file.
+You can achieve that by first putting it on Slideshare and subsequently embedding it in your WordPress site.
 For that you have to copy an embed code from Slideshare.
 This platform, the name already gives it away, is a social network specifically aimed at sharing presentations.
 It is owned by LinkedIn, and an account is free.
 The added advantage of embedding a presentation in your site through Slideshare is that people may also discover your work through Slideshare.
 So you will reach more people than if you would just put your presentation on your website.

 To embed a presentation through Slideshare, follow these steps:

 - Make a Slideshare account

 - Upload the file of your presentation (various formats allowed, including .ppt and .pdf)